- Course: LLB Law

 I and many of my peers have made the most of the ‘open-door’ feeling that seems to embedded amongst members of staff within the school and will frequently walk into the office of a member of staff with a question about an academic topic or career advice and will walk out knowing anything said was in our best interest.

-Have you been involved in extra-curricular activities, such as societies, summer placements etc?
+Have you been involved in any extra-curricular activities?

 I’ve been an active member of the University of Leeds Men’s Basketball society.
 Playing varsity 3 years in a row (soon to be a 4th).
 I have been the general secretary for the society, followed by the 1st team captain in my 3rd year.
 Its been a great experience and I’ve enjoyed being able to continue playing at a high level whilst at the University.